kiegroup/jbpm-dashboard/README.md

 1. Go to the <code>builder/target</code> directory and get the jbpm-dashbuilder-jboss-as7.0.war

-2. Then take a look at the following guide [builder/README.md](https://github.com/droolsjbpm/jbpm-dashboard/blob/master/builder/README.md).
+2. Then take a look at the following [guide](https://github.com/droolsjbpm/jbpm-dashboard/blob/master/builder/src/main/jbossas7/README.md).